Celebrate your achievement with fellow graduates, family, and friends

 Plan ahead

-If you are unfamiliar with the Olympic Oval at main campus, please review Google Maps prior to the ceremony.
-The Olympic Oval is accessible by bus, train, or car.
+If you are unfamiliar with the Red and White Club, please review Google Maps prior to the ceremony.
+The Red and White Club is accessible by bus, train, or car.

 Arrive early

 Graduates should arrive at least 60 minutes prior to the ceremony.
-Graduates must check-in 45 minutes before the ceremony to arrange their place in the procession.
+Graduates must check-in 45 minutes before the ceremony to arrange their place in the seating.

 During the ceremony